riadath/obsidian_notes/Networking/Networking_Presentation_3/Main Note.md

 - Initialize replay buffer.
 	- **Replay Buffer** : It serves as a data storage mechanism
 	- Stores (Current state, Action state, Reward, Next state)
-	- Instead of updating the agent's policy or Q-values based on experiences immediately as they occur, experiences are collected and stored in the replay buffer
+	- Instead of updating the agent's policy or Q-values based on experiences immediately as they occur, experiences are collected and stored in the replay buffer.
+- Randomly choose angular velocity ($v_a$) and linear velocity ($v_l$) for action exploration within defined ranges.
+- For each step in loop(1,T) :
+	-